Month: May 2025

 3 CECs*

-Prior EMDR training is not required to attend this training.
-EMDRIA Approval is pending for this training.
-EMDRIA credits will be available but only to individuals who have fully completed Part I and Part II EMDR Basic Training
+* EMDRIA Approval is pending for this training.
+Prior EMDR training is not required to attend this training, however EMDRIA credits will only be available to individuals who have completed Part I and Part II EMDR Basic Training

 Registration Fee: $75